 Jie Zhuang

-(1) The Nexus of Food, Energy and Water Systems; (2) Biophysical Foundation of Soil Health; (3) Fate and Transport of Colloids and Contaminants
+(1) Nexus of Food, Energy and Water Systems; (2) Circular Bioeconomy of Biowaste-to-Energy/Nutrients; (3) Fate and Transport of Colloids and Contaminants; (4) Biophysical Foundation of Soil Health

 - (1) How does soil pore system determine the characteristics, behaviors, and functions of soil microbial community?
 (2) What is the potential of adsorption-based processes (e.g., haptotaxis) for enhancing bioremediation?
-(3) How does the nexus of food, energy and water systems influence environmental sustainability?
+(3) How does the nexus of food, energy and water systems influence environmental sustainability and agricultural resilience?

 2506 E J Chapman Drive